 Wasabia japonica needs water continuously delivered to its root zone.
 It’s the ideal plant to grow in a water garden or in containers where the soil can be kept continuously wet – wetter than many other plants can tolerate.
 Many growers outside the pacific northwest grow these in containers for this exact reason, as their temperamental nature needs specialized attention for the duration of their lives.

-Wasabi is not at all drought tolerant.
+The wasabi plant is not at all drought tolerant.
 You’ll need to supply a continuous source of moisture if you plan on harvesting wasabi.
 Given the growing conditions it evolved in, it’s best to try and mimic a humidity level of between 90-95%.

-You can try growing in the tatamishi system described above, or directly into gravel along a stream, or in a 50/50 mix of sand and gravel in growing containers.
+You can try growing in the tatamishi system described above, directly into gravel along a stream, or in a 50/50 mix of sand and gravel in growing containers.
 Given the difficulty of growing this particular plant, it might be best to try a few growing methods at once and see which works best for your growing environment.

-Wasabi doesn’t need much fertilizer.
+Your wasabi plant doesn’t need much fertilizer.
 They’re slow-growing and as a result, can’t take too much fertilizer.
 However, it’s best to give them a balanced fertilizer (meaning the NPK numbers are all the same) like a 12-12-12 at the time of transplanting.
 Additionally, many farmers apply a foliar spray to the leaves about 1-3 months before harvest to improve flavor.

 While difficult to grow from seed, it is possible.
-Known for their low germination rates, if you do get some of the seeds or seed shells, try overplanting and expect under germination.
+Known for their low germination rates, if you do get some of the wasabi seeds or seed shells, try overplanting and expect under germination.
 Additionally, if they haven’t already been stratified, you’ll need to put the wasabi seeds in the fridge for 2 months to simulate a cold period for the wasabi seeds to go dormant.
 You can expect a germination time of 3-4 weeks.